The Colors of Life/Los Colores de la Vida (exhibit ends February 28, 2018)

 One medium showcased in the exhibit is Oaxacan wood carving.
 The tradition of animal carving in the Oaxacan Valley dates back centuries to when the Zapotecs created religious totems and ceremonial masks during the pre-Hispanic period.
 After the Spanish conquest, carvers started to incorporate Christian imagery such as angels and crosses into carvings.
 Figures and masks as representations of Biblical passages also became common.
 The wooden animalitos are often hand-carved from the naturally twisted and curved branches and roots of the female copal tree, native to southwestern Mexico.
 This preferred carving medium is lightweight and easily worked with machetes, knives, and chisels.
 After carving, the wood is dried and sanded to a soft, smooth finish.
 The pieces are then hand-painted in intricate patterns and bright contrasting colors that make the completed sculptures vibrate with life.

 The art on display in The Colors of Life is on loan to the Museum from the private collections of Diana and Chris Schmidt, Katherine Wildermuth and John Jamison, and Lou Ann and David Casper.
-The exhibit will be open until 2018.
+The exhibit will close on February 28, 2018.